-Cognitive behavioral therapy (CBT), Harm reduction, Motivational interviewing (MI), Psychodynamic, Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Harm Reduction, Motivational Interviewing, Psychodynamic, Solution-focused, Strengths-based

 I am a licensed clinical social worker focused on treating adults who are managing life transitions, relationships, depression, and anxiety.
 I specialize in LGBTQ individuals and strive to create an affirming space.